PatelVarun07/backend/README.md

 # backend
+During the writing process, Grammarly generated responses to the following AI prompts:

+Prompts I wrote
-to start with this project we use the
+- "the technology we use is the node express and mongdb"